Shutter speed controls background exposure? Probably, but maybe not!

 - shutter speed controls available light.

-These are reductions of the way that shutter speed, aperture and ISO inter-relate with available light and flash … and then those two phrases become misleading.
+These are merely reductions of the way that shutter speed, aperture and ISO inter-relate with available light and flash.
+With those simplifications, those two phrases then become misleading.
 On top of that, they become meaningless when you work with TTL flash.

 Instead, I would really urge anyone who wants to come to grips with understanding how flash and available light correlate via your camera settings, to try and get the wider view on all of this, and understand how manual flash and TTL flash differ.

 I encountered another one of those misleading phrases recently while teaching someone.
 When I showed a sequence of images as part of the explanation of balancing manual flash with available light, the reply was … “shutter speed controls the background exposure”.
-Except .. in this case, the automatic answer was entirely wrong.
+Except, in this case, the automatic response was the wrong answer.

-So let’s look at the photo in question:
+So let’s look at the photo above, which is the photo in question: